DSLR Camera Requirement

-All students matriculated in Media Communications and Technology programs are required to take at least one photography course (Photography I) in order to meet graduation requirements.
+All students matriculated in Applied Media Communications programs are required to take at least one photography course (Photography I) in order to meet graduation requirements.
 Students purchasing a DSLR camera that also has high definition video recording capability permits the use of the camera for other required courses such as Video Production I. Having your own cameras also affords the flexibility to permit students to continue working on deadline-driven projects at home in their own time, and the expanded access and portability for production use in the field.

 Questions About Recent Camera Purchases